Rhyton: Greek symbolism

-Karl Kerenyi, in quoting this passage, remarks, "At the core of this richly elaborated myth, in which the poet even recalls the rhyta, it is not easy to separate the Cretan elements from those originating in Asia Minor."
+Károly Kerényi, in quoting this passage, remarks, "At the core of this richly elaborated myth, in which the poet even recalls the rhyta, it is not easy to separate the Cretan elements from those originating in Asia Minor."
 The connection to which he refers is a pun not present in English translation: the wine is mixed (kerannymenos), which appears to contain the bull's horn (keras), the ancient Greek name of the rhyton.

 In the myth, ichor from Olympus falls among rocks.
 From it grow grapevines.
 One grows around a pine tree, where a serpent, winding up the tree, eats the grapes.
 Dionysus, seeing the snake, pursues it into a hole in the rocks.
 Following an oracle of Rhea, the Cretan mountain goddess, Dionysus hollows out the hole and tramples grapes in it, dancing and shouting.
 The goddess, the rocks, the snake, and the dancing are Cretan themes.
 The cult of Dionysus was Anatolian.
 At its most abstract, the rhyton is the container of the substance of life, celebrated by the ritual dancing on the grapes.